udaykiran2802/code-tracker/README.md

 With Code Tracker by your side, mastering coding challenges has never been easier.
 Start your coding journey today and unlock your full potential with Code Tracker!

-## 📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.

----

-# MERN Stack Code Tracker

-Welcome to the MERN Stack Code Tracker!
-This project is designed to help you manage and track your code effectively using a modern tech stack: MongoDB, Express.js, React, and Node.js.

-## ⭐ Features

-- 🔐 **User Authentication**
-- 📂 **Problem Categories**
-- 📊 **Dashboard**
-- 📸 **Image Compression for Uploads**
-- 💅 **Beautiful UI with Styled-Components**

 ## 📸 Screenshots